Meysam-shirdel/NEP/README.md

 # How to use:
-- Clone the repository into Matlab
+- Clone the repository into Matlab using its url
 - Run TabbedGUI madule